aoitelegram/aoitelegram/README.md

 // Esm/TypeScript
 import { AoiClient, LoadCommands } from "aoitelegram";

-const bot = new AoiClient({
+const bot = new AoiClient("YOUR_BOT_TOKEN_HERE", {
-  token: "YOUR_BOT_TOKEN_HERE",
+  /** Optional request options for fetch **/ telegram?: RequestInit;
+  /** Functions that will be removed from the library's loading functions. **/ disableFunctions?: string[],
+  /** An array of AoiExtension functions **/ extension?: AoiExtension[],
+  /** For the error handler of functions **/ functionError?: boolean,
+  /** To disable text errors **/
+  sendMessageError?: boolean,
+  /** Outputting system messages to the console. **/ logging?: boolean,
+  /** Auto register bot commands **/
-  telegram: {
+  myCommands?: {
-    /** The maximum number of updates to fetch at once.
-Defaults to 100. */
-    limit: 100,
-    /** The timeout for long polling in seconds.
-Defaults to 60 seconds. */
-    timeout: 60000,
+    /** Allow command registration **/
+    register?: boolean;
-    /** An array of allowed update types to receive.
-Defaults to all updates. */
+    /** An object, describing scope of users for which the commands are relevant.
+Defaults to BotCommandScopeDefault. */ scope?: BotCommandScope;
-    allowed_updates: [],
-    /** An optional session object for managing user sessions  */
-    session: {},
+   /** A two-letter ISO 639-1 language code.
+If empty, commands will be applied to all users from the given scope, for whose language there are no dedicated commands */
+    language_code?: string;
   },
-  database: {
-    /** The available database type to be used is MongoDB, with KeyValue as the default **/
-    type: "KeyValue",
-    /** The link for connecting to MongoDB **/
-    url: "mongodb+srv:...",
-    /** The file path to the database storage. */
-    path: "./database/",
-    /** An array of table names within the database.*/
-    tables: ["main"],
-    /** The file extension name used for the database file. */
-    extname: ".sql",
-  },
-  /** Functions that will be removed from the library's loading functions. **/
-  disableFunctions: [],
-  /** Adds native functions to the command handler **/
-  native: [],
-  /** An array of AoiExtension functions **/
-  extension: [],
-  /** For the error handler of functions **/
-  functionError: true,
-  /** To disable text errors **/
-  sendMessageError: true,
-  /** Disabled built-in database. **/
-  disableAoiDB: false,
-  /** Outputting system messages to the console. **/
-  logging: true,
-  /** Checks for available package updates and performs an update if enabled (beta) **/
+  /** Checks for available package updates and performs an update if enabled **/ autoUpdate?: {
-  autoUpdate: {
-    /** Displaying messages about new versions. **/
+    /** Displaying messages about new versions. **/ aoiWarning?: boolean,
-    aoiWarning: true,
-    /**  Whether automatic updates are enabled. **/
+    /**  Whether automatic updates are enabled. **/ autoUpdate?: boolean,
-    autoUpdate: true,
-    /** Whether to enable development versions. **/
+    /** Whether to enable development versions. **/ enableDev?: boolean,
-    enableDev: true,
-    /** Whether to enable beta versions. **/
+    /** Whether to enable beta versions. **/ enableBeta?: boolean,
-    enableBeta: true,
   },
 });